OPS-E2E-PPE/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## designer

 Provides a visual design window in the Visual Basic development environment.
-You can use this window to design new classes visually.
+Use this window to design new classes visually.
 Visual Basic has built-in designers for forms.
 The Professional and Enterprise editions of Visual Basic include designers for ActiveX controls and ActiveX documents.

 ## design time